Multi-collision internal shock lepto-hadronic models for energetic GRBs: Leptonic modeling of

 The comoving emitted photon spectra (left plots of \reffig{hl_coll345_leptonic_decomposed}) are decomposed into different components based on the radiating particle species (primary electrons or secondary lepton pairs from $\gamma \gamma$-annihilation) and on the radiation process (synchrotron or inverse Compton).
 The inverse Compton component of a particle distribution is defined as the emission produced by those particles scattering off the complete photon distribution.
 In the SYN-dominated case (of strong magnetic fields) the primary synchrotron component dominates the overall broadband spectrum with contributions of secondaries being small appearing at low energies and at the high end of the spectrum.
 On the other hand, in the IC-dominated case (of weaker magnetic fields) inverse Compton radiation of both primary and secondary leptons significantly reshapes the broadband spectrum by increasing the radiative output at high photon energies (i.e. for $E'_\gamma > m_{\rm e}c^2$).
 Because electrons cool more efficiently via inverse Compton scatterings, the peak photon energy density of the primary synchrotron component decreases.

 The plots in the middle panels of \reffig{hl_coll345_leptonic_decomposed} show the loss rates of electrons.
 The energy range of the injected primary distribution is overplotted for reference (grey band).
 Loss rates of time-dependent processes are shown at $t^\p \in \{0.25, 0.5, 0.75 \} t^\p_\mrm{dyn}$ with lighter (darker) colors referring to early (late) times.
 Naturally, the weaker magnetic field for the IC-dominated case demands a larger minimum electron Lorentz factor to reproduce the same synchrotron peak energy (recall that the synchrotron peak energy $E^\p_\mrm{syn} \propto \gamma^{\p 2}_\mrm{e, min} B^\p$).
 Moreover, because the synchrotron cooling rate scales as $B^{\p - 2}$, electrons can be accelerated to higher Lorentz factors for weaker magnetic fields (see Eq.~\ref{eq:tacc}).
 Consequently, the primary electron distribution is shifted to higher energies.
 While the inverse Compton cooling rate is sub-dominant at all times and energy ranges for the SYN-dominated case, it overcomes the synchrotron cooling rate for low- to medium-energy electrons for the IC-dominated case.
 Indeed, the electrons around $\gamma^\p_\mrm{e, min}$ cool predominantly through inverse Compton scatterings for $t^\p \gtrsim 0.25 t^\p_\mrm{dyn}$.
 As these tend to occur in the Klein-Nishina regime, the dependence of the cooling rate on the electron Lorentz factor differs from the synchrotron one.
-As pointed out in earlier works \citep[e.g.][]{Daigne:2010fb}, this can lead to a synchrotron spectral shape that differs from the classical synchrotron fast- or slow-cooling predictions.
+As pointed out in earlier works \citep[e.g.][]{Daigne:2010fb}, this can lead to a synchrotron spectral shape that differs from the classical synchrotron fast- or slow-cooling predictions: the resulting spectral index is steeper, while energy extraction from electrons is still efficient.